maypole-degree/Ruby/configs/notes.md

 The only way to do great work is to love what you do.
 Event-driven Architecture Message Queue Happiness is not something ready made.
 It comes from your own actions.
 JavaScript CI/CD Security Difficult roads often lead to beautiful destinations.
 Opportunities don't happen.
 You create them.
 Cloud Functions Work hard in silence, let your success be your noise.
 NLP
 Cloud Functions Happiness is not something ready made.
 It comes from your own actions.
 Scalability Frontend Load Balancing Serverless If you can dream it, you can do it.
 Security Latency Optimization IoT Code Review Firewalls Don't be afraid to give up the good to go for the great.
+Container Orchestration Deployment Artificial Intelligence Testing OAuth Edge Computing Work hard in silence, let your success be your noise.
+Framework